grafviktor/goto/README.md

     identity_file_path: /home/user/.ssh/id_rsa_microsoft
 ```

-## Bugs ##
+## Bugs and issues ##

-* Terminal resizing in Windows OS is not yet supported, as `cmd.exe` does not fire window resize events.
+* Terminal resizing in Windows OS is not yet supported, as `cmd.exe` does not fire window resize events;
-* You cannot disable generating `debug.log` file.
+* You cannot disable generating `debug.log` file;
-* User input validators do not exist.
+* User input validators do not exist;
+* There is no confirmation dialog when you delete an existing item from the database;
 * Maybe some other things as the utility hasn't even reached a stable version.

 ## License ##